 Becoming a medical transcriptionist doesn’t, however, happen overnight.

-The job needs previous experience, or for you to complete a certain certification program.
+The job needs previous experience, or for you to complete a particular certification program.

 Don’t worry, though:

 It’s definitely not as complicated as it sounds.
-In fact, it’s quite easy.
+In fact, it’s quite simple.

-Here’s your guide on how to become a medical transcriptionist from home!
+Here’s your guide on how to land a medical transcription job from home!